NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/README.md

 5) [dat-noise_SNR-10dB.csv](https://github.com/NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/blob/main/dat-noise_SNR-10dB.csv) - EGG-based parameters/features derived from the semisynthetic dataset (by addition of pseudo-random colored noise of SNR = 0 dB, the actual mean value of SNR is -13 dB)
 6) [dat-noise_SNR-20dB.csv](https://github.com/NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/blob/main/dat-noise_SNR-20dB.csv) - EGG-based parameters/features derived from the semisynthetic dataset (by addition of pseudo-random colored noise of SNR = 0 dB, the actual mean value of SNR is -23 dB)
 ### Code for EGG analysis
-The R code for analysis of the features shared in .csv tables is given in the following scripts:
+The R code (Team, R. C. R. A language and environment for statistical computing.
+R Foundation for Statistical Computing, Vienna. https://www.r-project.org, 2021) for analysis of the features shared in .csv tables is given in the following scripts:
 1) [comparison-noise.R](https://github.com/NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/blob/main/comparison-noise.R) - statistical analysis for comparison of noisy and non-noisy EGG-based parameters and for distinguishing statistical difference on data that correspond to nausea occurence
 2) [nausea-categorical.R](https://github.com/NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/blob/main/nausea-categorical.R) - descriptive statistics of categorical variables
 3) [rf-nausea-classification.R](https://github.com/NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/blob/main/rf-nausea-classification.R) - classification of nausea occurence based on EGG parameters for each dataset separately